Climate Change (Information Disclosure Based on TCFD Recommendations)

 Medium term

-• Public relations activities with sales partners and users and
+• Public relations activities with sales partners and users,

 Markets Access to new markets